Right To Equality

 of reasonable classification or the modern doctrine of non-arbitrariness must be

 applied in reality fails to oversee that the former is actually imbibed in the

 latter.
-To wrap up the article, the doctrine of reasonable should be perceived
+To wrap up the topic, doctrine of reasonable classification must be

-not as an exception to Right to Equality, but rather a means of protecting the
+looked not as an exception to Right to Equality, but rather a means of

 Article 14 of the Indian Constitution guarantees equal protection of laws and

 equality before law, two very essential concepts, to all the persons in the

 territory of India.
 Due to the social, political and economical imbalance, a

 distinction had to be made in quite a few cases in the courts of the country to

 suit the needs of those who need the protection.